mohan-chinnappan-n/gitbook-plugin-build/docs/contribution.md

     git push origin my-fix-branch
     ```

-In GitHub, send a pull request to `gitbook-plugin-pandoc:master`.
+In GitHub, send a pull request to `gitbook-plugin-build:master`.

 That's it!
 Thank you for your contribution!